prajjwal1/generalize_lm_nli/README.md

 To use these, simply use

 ```
-from transformers import AutModel # For BERTs
+from transformers import AutoModel # For BERTs
 from transformers import AutoModeForSequenceClassification # For models fine-tuned on MNLI
 from transformers import AutoTokenizer